Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Introduction

-Multi-policy methods in MORL address situations with unknown preference settings by assuming a monotonically increasing utility function and optimizing for all objectives simultaneously, approximating the Pareto front of optimal, efficient policies \cite{mannion_multi-objective_2021,hayes_practical_2022,reymond_pareto_2022}.
-However, even with this minimal assumption, the solution set scales exponentially with the number of objectives, a challenge that is particularly pronounced in many-objective optimization, where the problem involves many different objectives \cite{nguyen_multi-objective_2020,perny_approximation_2013}.
-As a result, multi-policy methods often struggle to scale efficiently in such scenarios, underscoring the importance of further research in many-objective optimization within RL \cite{hayes_practical_2022}.
+Single-policy MORL learns one policy based on predefined knowledge about decision-makers' preferences.
+However, such preferences are not always known at training time.
+Multi-policy methods in MORL handle unknown preferences by assuming a monotonically increasing utility function and optimizing all objectives simultaneously, approximating the Pareto front of optimal policies \cite{mannion_multi-objective_2021,hayes_practical_2022,reymond_pareto_2022}.
+Multi-policy methods face scalability challenges as the solution set can scale exponentially with the number of objectives.
+This issue becomes particularly severe in \textit{many-objective} optimization, where the number of objectives is large \cite{nguyen_multi-objective_2020,perny_approximation_2013}.
+Consequently, multi-policy methods often struggle to scale efficiently in these scenarios, highlighting the need for further research in \textit{many-objective RL} \cite{hayes_practical_2022}.

-Furthermore, learning the complete Pareto front of a problem is often unnecessary, as certain policies may be inherently undesirable \cite{osika2023what}.
-For example, in fairness-critical applications, some Pareto-non-dominated policies may lead to inequitable reward distributions between different objectives, which is particularly undesirable when objectives represent the utilities of different societal groups or people \cite{pmlr-jabbari-fairness,cimpean_multi-objective_2023}.
-Although egalitarian approaches, such as maxmin or equal weighting can address this, they assume a predefined exact preference over the different objectives, often limiting flexibility and can sometimes result in inefficient solutions \cite{siddique2020learning}.
-This reveals a research gap in MORL: no current multi-policy method (a) provides fairness guarantees to the decision-maker, (b) allows control over the fairness constraint, and (c) scales effectively to problems with many objectives.
+Learning the entire Pareto front is often unnecessary, since some policies may be inherently undesirable \cite{osika2023what}.
+For example, in fairness-critical applications, some Pareto-non-dominated policies may result in unequal reward distributions across objectives.
+This is especially problematic when objectives represent the utilities of different societal groups \cite{pmlr-jabbari-fairness,cimpean_multi-objective_2023}.
+Although egalitarian approaches such as maxmin or equal weighting can address this issue, they assume a predefined, exact preference over objectives, often limiting flexibility and sometimes yielding inefficient results \cite{siddique2020learning}.
+This reveals a research gap in MORL: no current multi-policy method (a) guarantees fairness to the decision-maker, (b) allows control over fairness constraints, and (c) scales effectively to many-objective problems.